codebar/manual/_posts/2015-02-05-organiser-guide.md

 #### Anything else?

 - **Students and coaches**.
-We aim to have have double the amount of students to coaches, and will pair up 2 students who are working on the same tutorial with their assigned coach.
+We aim to have double the amount of students to coaches, and try to pair up 2 students who are working on the same tutorial with their assigned coach.

 - **Food and drinks**.
 Learning to code after a long day at work can be hard.
 Offering food and giving people the opportunity to take a break and have something to eat before getting started makes our events more effective and accessible.
 You should also ask for vegetarian, vegan, and gluten-free options and also non-alcoholic drinks.
 The effort is minimal and then everyone can have something to eat.
 If you are stuck, ask us for suggestions!